[Editor’s note: “10 Stocks to Buy as They Ride a Coronavirus Tailwind” is regularly updated to include the most relevant information available.]

 To be fair, skeptics may point out that Zoom will lose its luster after the coronavirus fades.
 But as I noted earlier, that fading may be further out than any of us would like.
 Potentially, this could result in another round of lockdowns.
 Also, some companies may downsize their physical profile as they adjust to the new normal in the workplace.

 In other words, that’s a lot of people suddenly forced to telecommute.
 And that might be a transition that’s permanent.
 Plus, Zoom enjoyed and continues to gain benefits from a hostage audience.
-Honestly, this is a huge deal for ZM stock.
+Honestly, this is a huge deal for ZM stock because Zoom is now part of the popular culture lexicon.

 Generally speaking, soda companies like Coca-Cola (NYSE:KO) tend to be recession-resistant.
 Though I’m not recommending people drink sugary beverages all the time, admittedly, these products can provide a quick pick-me-up.
 That’s exactly what we need at this time.